 Nurses who work in gerontology tend to earn about $75,000 a year, but NP certification and skills like being multilingual can bump your earnings potential into six figures.
 With the aging population in the U.S., geriatric nurses are in high demand, and have a range of responsibilities, including monitoring mental health, medication, and preventative care.
 Geriatric nurses will also need to be skilled in communicating with the families and caretakers of elderly patients.
-Suggestion: RN’s should try University of Cincinnati Online MSN as a Adult-Gerontology Primary Care Nurse Practitioner.
+Suggestion: Try the Georgetown University Online Master of Science in Nursing – Adult Gerontology ACNP/ CNS (Online).

 #10 Neonatal Nurse